D.I.C.E. Award for Outstanding Achievement in Animation: Developers and publishers

 Sony has published the most nominees and winners.
 Sony has the distinction of publishing the most nominees within a year (three) on four separate occasions (during the awards ceremony in 2003, 2005, 2006, and 2014).
 Sony has two winning streaks for publishing the category winners (2010 to 2012, and 2021 to 2025).
 Activision has published the most nominees without a single winner.

 Sony's development subsidiary Naughty Dog has developed the most winners in this category.
 Ubisoft Montreal has developed the most nominees, and is one of two developers with back-to-back wins, with the other being SquareSoft.
-Ubisoft Montpellier, formerly known as "Ubi Pictures", has developed the most nominees without a single winner.
+Both Ubisoft Montpellier, formerly known as "Ubi Pictures", and Capcom have developed the most nominees without a single winner.